zero915/zmk-config-chocofi-nv/README.md

-# Chocofi Keyboard Firmware
+# Chocofi Keyboard Firmware (without custom artwork)

-This is the firmware source for the **Chocofi** keyboard, a low-profile split ergonomic keyboard powered by an RP2040 microcontroller.
+This is the firmware source for the **Chocofi** keyboard, a low-profile split ergonomic keyboard powered by an nice!nano microcontroller.
 It features **analog pointing stick support** and **Nice!View OLED** for status display (without custom artwork).

 ---